Why Study Fine Arts?

 Core Principles of Fine Arts Education

-The Fine Arts – visual arts, music, drama and theatre, and dance — are fundamental disciplines of the arts.
+The Fine Arts – dance, media arts, music, theatre/drama, and visual arts — are fundamental disciplines of the arts.
 Each discipline is unique in its own way, and the multisensory characteristics of the arts provide means for students to integrate the cognitive, emotional, and physical domains of learning (Curriculum Framework, 2008).

 The Department recognizes the critical role arts play in our student’s education, and the Board of Education (BOE) Policy 105-9 Fine Arts Program supports the Department schools in establishing and maintaining robust fine arts programs (BOE Policy 105-9, 2016).

-All students in grades K-12 should have equal access to the arts education and the teacher address and sets high expectations based on the Hawaii Content and Performance Standards (HCPS) III for Fine Arts.
+All students in grades K-12 should have equal access to the arts education and the teacher addresses and sets high expectations based on the National Core Arts Standards.

 Through the arts, students are able to personalize and voice their choice.
 Arts are a vehicle in which students are able to connect to personal total well-being and sense of belonging in school, community and at home.
 Arts are core to a well-rounded education, it includes rigorous, sequential, standard based arts instruction in the classroom, as well as participation and learning in community based arts programs (NAEA, 2017).